Should I Pay Off My Debt Before Buying A House? Your Debt And Mortgage Questions Answered

 Sean Bryant7-Minute Read

 With mortgage rates at all-time lows, the cost of homeownership has never been better.
 This has many Americans thinking about purchasing a new home.
-However, if you’re a first-time homebuyer, there’s a lot you need to consider before taking this huge step.
+However, if you’re a first-time home buyer, you’ll want to make sure you’re financially prepared before taking this huge step.

 For many households, debt is a common issue.
-This leads many to ask themselves, “Should I be paying off debt before getting a mortgage?”
-Unfortunately, the answer isn’t clear cut and it really depends on the individual situation.
+How much debt is too much?
+Unfortunately, the answer isn’t clear-cut – it really depends on the individual situation.

 When you apply for a mortgage, lenders are going to dig deep into your financial life.
-They want to make sure you’re going to be able to make payments on your loan each month.
-Your current debt levels are a key indicator for them.
-However, your ability to manage your debt effectively is what’s really important.
-Managing debt has a direct tie to your credit score, which is a big factor in whether you’re approved for a loan and what your rate will be.
+They want to see that you’re going to be able to make payments on your loan each month.
+Your current debt levels – and how you manage them – are a key indicator for them.

-- Credit card debt: According to a Wallethub study, the average household credit card debt in the United States was $7,938 in the second quarter of 2020.
-But the truly scary fact about credit card debt is that the average interest rate on a new account is 17.98% and the average rate on an existing account is 14.58%.
+According to a debt.org study, the average American carries $5,315, and the average U.S. household carries $15,706 in credit card debt.
+But the truly scary fact about credit card debt is that the average interest rate on a new account is 17.98%, and the average rate on an existing account is 14.58%.
 With rates this high, it can take months, if not years, to pay down the debt.

-- Student loans: The student loan debt crisis has been well documents during recent years.
-The costs to attend a 4-year university, public or private, has steadily risen over the past decade.
-While the Coronavirus pandemic has caused many colleges and universities to reduce tuition costs in 2020, the upward trend is likely to continue.
+The student loan debt crisis has been well-documented during recent years.
+The cost to attend a 4-year university, public or private, has steadily risen over the past decade.
+While the COVID-19 pandemic has caused many colleges and universities to reduce tuition costs in 2020, the upward trend is likely to continue.
 However, unlike credit cards, student loans have much more manageable interest rates, with an average of 5.80%.

 Pros And Cons Of Paying Off Debt Before Applying For A Mortgage